Ahelsel/OOAD-Project/README.md

 - Add an Enemy sprite with movement (change Sprite based on direction)
 - Add a Weapon sprite for the Player
 - Add a Projectile sprite for the Player's Weapon
-- Add a HomeBase sprite
 - Add a level sprite

-## Stretch Goals/Milestones

-### Audio
-Audio for firing weapons, being hit by an enemy, or dying.
-Background music for the game.

-### Weapon Modifiers
-Add modifiers to the weapons that can be applied to the projectiles.
-These modifiers can be things like poison, fire, or ice.

 ## External Libraries
 - LibGDX